-- -- announcements of the results of clinical trials by us or our competitors; - -- adverse reactions to products; - governmental approvals, delays in expected governmental approvals or withdrawals of any prior governmental approvals or public or regulatory agency concerns regarding the safety or effectiveness of our products; - --- changes in U.S. or foreign regulatory policy during the period of product development; - -- developments in patent or other proprietary rights, including any third party challenges of our intellectual property rights; - -- announcements of technological innovations by us or our competitors; - -- announcements of new products or new contracts by us or our competitors; - -- actual or anticipated variations in our operating results due to the level of development expenses and other factors; - --- changes in financial estimates by securities analysts and whether our earnings meet or exceed the estimates; - - conditions and trends in the pharmaceutical and other industries; - -- new accounting standards; and - -- the occurrence of any of the risks described in these "Management's Discussion and Analysis-Risks Related to Our Business."
+- -- announcements of the results of clinical trials by us or our competitors; - -- adverse reactions to products; - governmental approvals, delays in expected governmental approvals or withdrawals of any prior governmental approvals or public or regulatory agency concerns regarding the safety or effectiveness of our products; - --- changes in U.S. or foreign regulatory policy during the period of product development; - --- developments in patent or other proprietary rights, including any third party challenges of our intellectual property rights; - -- announcements of technological innovations by us or our competitors; - -- announcements of new products or new contracts by us or our competitors; - -- actual or anticipated variations in our operating results due to the level of development expenses and other factors;

+- --- changes in financial estimates by securities analysts and whether our earnings meet or exceed the estimates; - -- conditions and trends in the pharmaceutical and other industries; - -- new accounting standards; and - the occurrence of any of the risks described in these "Management's Discussion and Analysis-Risks Related to Our Business."

 Our common stock is listed for quotation on the NASDAQ SmallCap Market.
-For the 3-month period ended March 31, 2002, the price of our common stock has ranged from \$4.19 to \$2.70.
+For the 3-month period ended June 30, 2002, the price of our common stock has ranged from \$3.26 to \$1.28.
+For the 6-month period ended June 30, 2002, the price of our common stock has ranged from \$4.19 to \$1.28.
 We expect the price of our common stock to remain volatile.
 The average daily trading volume in our common stock varies significantly.
-For the 3-month period ending March 31, 2002, the average daily trading volume in our common stock was 31,225 shares and the average number of transactions per day was approximately 42.
+For the 3-month period ending June 30, 2002, the average daily trading volume in our common stock was 67,283 shares and the average number of transactions per day was approximately 61.
+For the 6-month period ending June 30, 2002, the average daily trading volume in our common stock was 49,836 shares and the average number of transactions per day was approximately 52.
 Our relatively low average volume and low average number of transactions per day may affect the ability of our stockholders to sell their shares in the public market at prevailing prices and a more active market may never develop.